adunsulag/DoctrineEncryptBundle/README.md

 * Encryption implementation is now a service and can be overridden.
 * Added command line tool to update an entire database scheme.
 This loads and saves every entity/document in the database to update which values are encrypted.

+The above modifications were originally done by TDM/DoctrineEncryptBundle and has since been modified in these ways:
+* Fixed the ORM package as it looks like most work was done in the ODM.
+* Added the doctrine:encrypt:update piece to use a column name "__encrypt_version" that allows existing data to be updated.
+The old hack that made Doctrine think a piece of data had changed no longer works.
+Instead any entities that want existing data to be encrypted need to have this tracked column in their entity.

 The following documents are available:

 * [Configuration reference](https://github.com/TDMobility/DoctrineEncryptBundle/blob/master/Resources/doc/configuration_reference.md)